Temperature-dependent sex determination: Examples

-Temperature-dependent sex determination was first described in Agama agama in the year 1966 by Madeleine Charnier.
+Temperature-dependent sex determination was first described in Agama agama in 1966 by Madeleine Charnier.

 A 2015 study found that hot temperatures altered the expression of the sex chromosomes in Australia's bearded dragon lizards.
 The lizards were female in appearance and were capable of bearing offspring, despite having the ZZ chromosomes usually associated with male lizards.

 In 2018, a team of Chinese and American researchers showed that the histone H3 lysine 27 (H3K27) demethylase KDM6B (JMJD3), an epigenetic modifier, activates male development in red-eared slider turtles by binding to the promoter of the dominant male gene [DMRT1].
 Knocking down the expression of this modifier at 26 °C triggers male-to-female sex reversal in most of the surviving embryos.

 Research from 2020 identified the timing of gonadal commitment in the American alligator to understand the effects of estrogen-signaling in TSD.
 It was determined that a main factor in gonadal fate is the level of testicular genes and estrogen signaling.
 The study found that critical commitment in testicular development is during stage 24-26, which is later than a known TSP for promoting males in TSD.
 Additionally, earlier estrogen signaling induced development of parts of the ovary.